Last updated: April 16, 2026

 Triage Log AI Attributes

-You can use your derived attributes to run pattern analysis, in the Triage tab.
+You can use your derived attributes to run pattern analysis, in the Log Triage tab.

-For example, when you want to know what is common across error logs compared to everything that is not an error, using the real attributes mined from patterns, in this case dash0.log.attribute.product_id and dash0.log.attribute.product_name.
+When you want to know what is common across error logs compared to everything that is not an error, you can use the real attributes mined from patterns.
+In the case above, you can see dash0.log.attribute.product_id and dash0.log.attribute.product_name being used.

 Group Log AI Attributes

-In the Groups tab you can Group by, using your attributes, for further insights and analysis.
+In the Log Groups tab, you can group the table by your attributes, for further insights and analysis.

 AI-Derived Attribute Indicators

-When browsing log records, attributes that were extracted by Log AI are clearly marked as AI derived.
+When inspecting log records in the Log Sidebar, attributes that were extracted by Log AI are clearly marked as AI derived.

 Pattern Hover Details

-When viewing log patterns, you can hover to see details about which pattern was mined and where the extracted attributes are coming from.
+When viewing log patterns in the Log Patterns tab, you can hover to see details about which pattern was mined and where the extracted attributes are coming from.

 This lets you distinguish between attributes that were part of the original structured data and those that Log AI extracted from the log body.